TNT-Robotics/TNT-Robotics-Code-Main/README.md

 <b>Status values meanings</b> </br>
 0 - Nominal, everything is working as planned </br>
 1 - Warning, write down and remember to fix after competition </br>
-2 - Minor error, consider fixing before next match if appliciable  </br>
+2 - Minor error, consider fixing before next match if applicable  </br>
 3 - Fatal error, robot is not performing as expected, possibility of turning off should be considered. </br>

 | Action   | Type    |